 In the year the student exits or graduates, the school must complete a Student Exit Summary detailing present levels of performance, any accommodations or supports the student will require, post-secondary goals, and a list of agencies to provide support to achieve those goals.
 All students with disabilities have a right to stay in school or return to school until the year they turn 21, or achieve a Local, Regents, or Advanced Regents Diploma (see below for more detail).

 After students complete high school or turn 21, they will no longer be entitled to special education services under the IDEA, but they will be entitled to accommodations for disabilities as well as services from certain government agencies listed below under other laws.
-This is an important shift, as it signals the young person’s move from a system where they were entitled to services (services should have found them) to one where they are eligible for accommodations and/or services (they need to seek out the accommodations and/or services).
+This is an important shift, as it signals the young person’s move from a system where they were entitled to services (services should have been given to them if they need them) to one where they are eligible for accommodations and/or services (no matter how much they need services, the student will need to go looking for and arrange for the accommodations and/or services themselves).

-Transition planning works best when students are involved, so prepare your child to self-advocate.
+Transition planning works best when students are involved, so prepare your child to advocate for themselves to the greatest degree possible.

-- Encourage young people with special education needs to read their IEPs and transition plans, or assist them with reading and understanding both.
+- If you or your child has special education needs, try to familiarize yourself with your IEPs and transition plans, or ask for help with reading and understanding both.

 What can parents do to help assure better transition plans?